 Yes, my friend.

-You know, it it is dawning on people.
+You know, it is dawning on people.

-I think I think the most intelligent way to explain my meeting with a guy yesterday and a friend I had dinner with the other night.
+I think the most intelligent way to explain my meeting with a guy yesterday and a friend I had dinner with the other night, I think it's finally dawning on some people now that the problem in this country is at the root political.

 You know, a lot of people hate politics.

-They don't want to get involved in it, they don't want to understand it.
+They don't want to get involved in it.

-It just frustrates them to no way and it makes no sense.
+It just frustrates them to no end.

 They think it's all crooked.

-I mean, even wealthy, accomplished achieved people want no part of it.
+I mean, even wealthy, accomplished achieve people want no part of it.

-But they're now dawning on, it's dawning on them that what is happening to the country is political, meaning that there are specific political policies that have been put in play that are causing this.
+But they're now dawning on, it's dawning on them that what is happening in the country is political, meaning that there are specific political policies that have been put in play that are causing this.

 That's what's beginning to dawn on people.